 YAB - The Youth Action Board is an independent entity composed of YYA with lived experience of homelessness and housing instability.
 The YAB provides leadership and represents youth voice for AWH4T and will work with AWH4T partners to fulfill the YAB's mission.
 For the YHDP Planning Process, the YAB provides feedback to community partners, collaborates with the YHDP Coordination Team and Planning Group on CCP development and updates, and approves the CCP before submission to HUD.
 The YAB will lead the application and review process for projects funded through the YHDP.
-This includes developing the request for proposal (RFP), reviewing and scoring project applications and deciding on a final funding list of recommended projects for approval by the AWH4T Leadership Council.
+This includes developing the request for proposals (RFP), reviewing and scoring project applications, and deciding on a final funding list of recommended projects for approval by the AWH4T Leadership Council.
+YAB members with comprise a majority of the Youth Homelessness Task Group (YHTG) throughout the implementation process and beyond, in order to ensure that youth voices are elevated well beyond the demonstration period.

 The YAB is compensated with cash at a rate of \$10 per hour attended.
 AWH4T has been successful in securing private and other dollars to compensate YYA for YHDP processes.
 AWH4T has elected not to apply for a planning grant and will continue to secure private and other funding to ensure youth are equitably compensated.
+To learn more about YYA leadership in implementation of YHDP programs and beyond, see Goal #3.